-- 1. Contact paddlesport groups, meet and confer about safety issues. - 2.
+- 1. Continue to work with paddlesport groups, meet and confer about safety issues. - 2.
 Produce safety documents for paddlesport groups as needed or desired. - 3.
 Update "Where The Heck Is Collinsville" brochure, to indicate new dock nomenclature. - 4.
 Produce one-page laminated safety message, for carriage aboard recreational vessels. - 5.
-Continue distribution of video (now nationwide).
+Continue distribution of video (now international).